Who we are

-An informal committee of five people (names listed below) manages this website.
+An informal committee of four people (names listed below) manages this website.
 We invite others to join us in this effort.

-Simon Collery (collery [at] gmail.com) is currently writing grant proposals for the Adventist Development and Relief Agency in Tanzania.
-He is also a freelance development and HIV consultant and keeps a blog called HIV in Kenya, which is about the virus in its development context.
+Simon Collery (collery [at] gmail.com) is currently associated with the Toa Nafasi project supporting children with special needs in Tanzania.
+He keeps a blog called HIV in Kenya, which is about the virus in its development context.

 Mariette Correa (mariettecor [at] gmail.com) has worked primarily with NGOs and the Government in India, as well as with various organisations in other parts of South Asia, Eastern and Southern Africa on HIV, gender and development.
 She has researched risks to transmit HIV through unsafe health care and the inadequacies of surveillance systems to give accurate data on routes of HIV transmission.
 She assisted in developing a documentary film ‘Unheard Voices’ on blood-borne HIV in India and co-authored a book on the same subject.
 The film is available at Tata Institute of Social Sciences, Mumbai, India.
 Mariette is on the Board of various organisations, including as Vice-President of the Indian Harm Reduction Network.
 She has a PhD in Development Studies.